See what questions

 Prevention of retinopathy is very important for people with diabetes and hypertension.
 The longer a person has diabetes or hypertension, the more likely a person will develop retinopathy.
 Good control of blood sugar levels and blood pressure minimizes the risks of developing retinopathy and can slow progression of the condition.
 Regular prenatal care is vital to preventing premature birth and retinopathy of prematurity.
 For more information on prevention and treatment, refer to treatment of retinopathy....more »

 A diagnosis of retinopathy may be delayed or missed because retinopathy can develop gradually.
 In early stages, there may be no symptoms, and people may be unaware of having retinopathy until complications, such as blurred vision, develop.
-In addition, some symptoms of retinopathy, such as blurred vision, seeing spots, change in vision, sudden loss of vision, and eye ...more misdiagnosis »
+In addition, some symptoms of retinopathy, such as blurred vision, seeing spots, change in vision, sudden loss of vision, ...more misdiagnosis »

 The following medical conditions are some of the possible